evidentlyai/evidently/docs/book/tests-and-reports/introduction.md

 [All tests](all-tests.md)
 {% endcontent-ref %}

-When you create a Test Suite on your own, you can set custom conditions for each Test, or let Evidently assist by using a reference dataset or heuristics to auto-generate test conditions.

-Similar to Reports, you can view Test results in Python environments like Jupyter notebook and export the results: as HTML, JSON, a Python dictionary, a Pandas DataFrame, or save a JSON snapshot to view on the Evidently platform.
+Similar to Reports, you can view Test results in Python environments like Jupyter notebook, export as HTML, JSON, a Python dictionary or a Pandas DataFrame, and save a JSON snapshot to the Evidently platform.

 When to use Tests: